Rational curves on del Pezzo surfaces in positive characteristic: Low degree curves and inseparable families

 As a corollary, we have the following statement: \begin{coro} Let $k$ be an algebraically closed field of characteristic $p$.
 Let $S$ be a del Pezzo surface of degree $d$ over $k$.
 Assume that $p \geq \delta(d)$.
 When $d = 2$ and $p = 3$, we further assume that $S$ is not isomorphic to the surface listed in Theorem~\ref{theo:separablefamlowdegree}.(2).
 Then any rational curve of anticanonical degree $\leq 3$ containing a general point is a free rational curve. \end{coro}

 Let us add the following lemma for a later application:

 \begin{lemm} Let $S$ be a del Pezzo surface of degree $1$ over an algebraically closed field $k$ of characteristic $p$.
 Assume that $p \geq 11$.
-Then a general member of a dominant family of $-K_S$-conics meets with any $-K_S$-line transversally. \end{lemm}
+Then a general member of a dominant family of $-K_S$-conics meets with any $-K_S$-line transversally and meets with any $-K_S$-conic transversally. \end{lemm}

 \begin{proof} First of all, note that by Theorem~\ref{theo:separabilitylargechar} all components of $\overline{M}_{0,0}(S)$ parametrizing $-K_S$-lines and conics have the expected dimension and all dominant components of $\overline{M}_{0,0}(S)$ parametrizing $-K_S$-conics are separable.